jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 1) Provide adequate financial, logistical, and time support

-Researchers should consider how participants can cope with healthcare needs following participation in a study.
-Investigators should consider how to support caregivers who have important obligations to tend to their family members or others, for example when possible, perhaps home visits would be feasible.
-Other strategies include providing flexible hours for trial visits and support for transportation, such as payment for a rideshare service or taxi.[@ACRP_representation_2020] Researchers should also consider providing patients with a cell phone to improve communication.[@clark_increasing_2019]
+Investigators should consider how to support caregivers who have important obligations, such as tending to their family members or others.
+For example when possible, perhaps home visits would be feasible.
+Other strategies include providing flexible hours for trial visits and support for transportation, such as payment for a rideshare service or taxi.[@ACRP_representation_2020] Researchers should also consider providing patients with a cell phone to improve communication [@clark_increasing_2019].
+Finally, participants may also need extra assistance to cope with healthcare needs following participation in a study, particularly if this interferes with their typical obligations.

 2) More promotion of health care access in general

-Individuals have been shown to be more likely to participate when advised by a health care provider.[@clark_increasing_2019] Increasing health care system access in general could therefore improve clinical trial participation.
+Individuals have been shown to be more likely to participate when advised by a health care provider.[@clark_increasing_2019] Increasing health care system access in general could improve clinical trial participation, by increasing opportunities for health care providers to interact with individuals who could participate in a trial.

 3) More promotion of community engagement